Opinions

 The goal is to ‘end plastic waste through the power of sport’.
 It has formerly been reported as being eight times more expensive to use than virgin plastics, but they recognise the moral responsibility to do something urgent and bold.

 M&S has recently unveiled a million-pound net zero investment, ‘Plan A Accelerator Fund’ to push them toward their goal of net zero emissions by 2040.
-We helped them to launch this back in 2007, much earlier than some of their competitors.
+We helped them to launch Plan A back in 2007, much earlier than some of their competitors.
 The money will be put towards a variety of products, including improving the diet of the herds that provide its milk, (which will reducing as much as 11,000 tonnes of greenhouse gas emission per year).

 In the fashion department, Drapers has reported M&S’ accelerator fund also includes a fibre-to-fibre recycling trial, which is a streamlined recycling process which has been supported by the UK Fashion and Textile Association.